mondoohq/docs/docs/mql/resources/aws-pack/aws.iam.policyversion.md

 AWS IAM policy version

-The `aws.iam.policyversion` provides fields for assessing the metadata for IAM Policy versions.
+The `aws.iam.policyversion` resource provides fields for assessing the metadata for IAM Policy versions.
 For usage, read the `aws.iam` resource documentation.

 **Fields**